Four Teenagers Drive A Saturn To Mexico

 The First Breakdown

 We drove about twenty miles before the car developed some sort of unexpected electrical glitch and the stereo stopped working.
-I was used to the expected glitches such as having to thump the dash to get my dash lights to work but this glitch took down our stereo.
-The stereo was the only thing loud enough to drown out Nathaniel’s metatarsal rants.
+I was used to the expected glitches, such as having to thump the dash to get my dash lights to work, but this glitch took down our stereo!
+The stereo was the only thing loud enough to drown out the exhaust notes and Nathaniel’s metatarsal rants.
 I had used a lot of electrical tape and hose clamps to splice a two gauge power wire together and now it was giving us trouble.
 How could anything with that much electrical tape on it stop working?
 The tension applied by a tightly wound roll of electrical tape could pop a watermelon, yet somehow my power wire had wiggled loose.
 We rolled into a garage, bummed a wire strippers and another roll of electrical tape from a very nice mechanic, and soon were on our way again, hoping that the pattern of stopping every twenty miles to fix something wouldn’t be repeated.

 The Second Breakdown

-Our first memorable stop was the Gateway Arch in St. Louis, Missouri.
-Then we drove through a corn field called Kansas.
-Bryan was the one driving and he decided to “rip it off like a Band-Aid” so he drove through the entire state in one sitting.
-Well, almost.
-It was the middle of the night and we were passing through yet another cornfield.
-Or was it still the same cornfield we drove through when we entered the state four hours ago?
-Anyway, the car suddenly just went dark.
-We slowly drifted to stop alongside the road.
-You could hear the long dry grass scraping the floor panels as we departed the highway.
-“At least my check engine light finally went off,” I commented.
 Bryan popped the hood and we started poking around.
 That’s when I looked up and noticed the stars in the night sky.
 I had never seen such a cosmic display before in my life.
 I was standing in the middle of the a deserted highway in Kansas in awe of the night sky.
 Cornfields do not give off light pollution like the tire factories and endless suburban sprawl of my homeland.
 Soon Bryan discovered it was merely a loose battery terminal.
 We whipped out the wrench set we brought along (our wrench set had only one handle and the word “Crescent” stamped on it) and fixed the problem.
-We were off driving past cornfields once again!
+We were driving through cornfields once again!

 Camping in Colorado

-This particular campground was memorable because it had a men’s bathhouse with no door.
-This made for the uncomfortable situation where you would walk in, assuming the lack of a door was an open invitation, only to be met by someone sheepishly huddled over a bare toilet in the middle of a large room.
+This particular campground in the Rocky Mountains was memorable because it had a men’s bathhouse with no door.
+This made for uncomfortable situations where you would walk in, assuming the lack of a door was an open invitation, only to be met by someone sheepishly huddled over a bare toilet in the middle of a large room.
 The shower cubicles were on the far wall behind the huddled toilet person.
-You quickly had to decide if you wanted to bolt back out the door, therefore confirming that the situation was awkward and thus making it more awkward, or you could continue nonchalantly into the bathhouse like finding someone on a toilet was no big deal.
+You quickly had to decide if you wanted to bolt back out the door, therefore confirming that the situation was awkward and thus making it more awkward, or if you wanted to continue nonchalantly into the bathhouse like finding someone on a toilet was no big deal.
 The showers, at least, had curtains strung in front of them.

 We were lounging around a campfire when Bryan announced that it was time for his toe stitches to come out.
 Of course now we were a thousand miles from the doctor who put them in.
 James was a nursing student at the time and offered his help.
 “I think I can take them out.
 All you do is pull the string out.
 It’s just like unlacing a shoe.”